Exchange voucher for cash

 69126 Heidelberg

-What vouchers are available?
+What vouchers are there?

-Depending on availability, there are usually vouchers available from Aldi, Lidl, Edeka, Kaufland, Rewe or DM for various amounts, often around 50€.
+Depending on availability, there are usually vouchers from Aldi, Lidl, Edeka, Kaufland, Rewe or DM for various amounts, often around €50.

 Voucher exchange at events